 - Sunda Colugos have comb-shaped lower incisors.
-These specially adapted teeth are used for grooming fur, removing parasites, and scrape off insects and sap from trees.
+These specially adapted teeth are used for grooming fur, removing parasites, and scraping off insects and sap from trees.

 Clinging Of The Baby To The Mother

 - Soon after birth, the newborn Sunda Colugos are adapted to tightly cling to their mothers.
-This adaptation provides protection to the babies and they can move with their mothers even during her gliding between trees.
+This adaptation protects the babies and they can move with their mothers even during her gliding between trees.

 Bold Patchy Fur